 Editing visualizations created by Insight Advisor

-The following examples show ways that Insight Advisor charts generated by can be edited through properties and the expression editor to enhance visualizations that best capture and frame your data.
+The following examples show ways that Insight Advisor charts can be edited through properties and the expression editor to enhance visualizations that best capture and frame your data.
 These examples are based on charts that can be generated and then extended from the Insight Advisor business logic tutorial app.
 For more information, see Tutorial – Customizing how Insight Advisor interprets data.

 Do the following: